berespt/hummingbird/site/content/registration/_index.md

     we'll see what we can do.

-    Fill in the **registration form** and wait for the confirmation e-mail from us with the payment link.
+    Please fill in the **registration form** and wait for the confirmation e-mail with the payment link.

     ## Update

     We freaked out a bit because of number of people registering.